SAP-samples/btp-bas-risk-management/documentation/develop/develop-application/README.md

 ## Summary

-Congratulations!
-You now have finished a first version of your application.
-In this section you have created data models to hold the data, defined relationships between the entities and uploaded some first test data.
-In addition, you have build a user interface to display this data.
-As last step you have added a role concept to define different authorization.
-Next you will test the application.
+You now have developed your first application with SAP Business Application Studio visual tools.
+In the next section you will test the application.

 Need help?
 Look at the [Troubleshooting Guide](../../complete/troubleshooting#develop-risk-management-application-using-sap-business-application-studio-visual-tools) or use mission support to connect with mission experts.